Dual Recovery Network with Online Compensation for Image Super-Resolution

-\subsection{Patch matching}
+\subsection{Patch Matching}

-After obtaining the aligned \refc{references}, the EHF map $\hat{I}^{r}_{m}$\refc{ of each $I^{r}$ }is then extracted from $\hat{I}^{r}$ by IHN.
-As pixels in the aligned \refc{references} are still not exactly corresponding to the pixels at the same position of $I_{t}^{l}$ , extracted feature values of $\hat{I}^{r}_{m}$ can not be directly added to the intermediate up-sampled image $I_{t}^{l}$.
-Therefore patch matching is utilized to find corresponding pixels between\refc{ each $\hat{I}^{r}$ }and $I_{t}^{l}$ for guiding the combination of $\hat{I}^{r}_{m}$ and $I_{t}^{l}$.

-There are usually significant differences on illumination, color and resolution between the intermediate SR image $I_{t}^{l}$ and the aligned HR \refc{references}.
-As a result, for the purpose of better matching results we first utilize the intermediate SR reference image $\hat{I}^{r}_{t}$ \refc{of each $I^{r}$} for matching, which shares similar resolution-level with $I_{t}^{l}$ .
-Then, we transfer \refc{each $\hat{I}^{r}_{t}$} to reduce the effect of illumination difference:
+There are usually significant differences on illumination, color and resolution between the intermediate SR image $I_{t}^{l}$ and each aligned HR reference $\hat{I}^{r}$.
+As a result, for the purpose of better matching results we first utilize the intermediate SR reference image $\hat{I}^{r}_{t}$ mentioned in Sec. \ref{sec:EHN} that shares similar resolution-level with $I_{t}^{l}$ for matching.
+Then, we adjust $\hat{I}^{r}_{t}$ to reduce the effect of illumination difference: